 Image by Manu Shwendener via Unsplash.com

-Curovate is a physical therapy app developed by a physical therapist.
+Curovate is a physical therapy app developed by a physical therapist that can help you fall in love with exercise.
 The app provides daily video guided physical therapy exercises.
 To try the app today, click the download links below!
-Enjoy falling in love with exercise!

 If you need further customized assistance during your surgery or injury recovery check out our physical therapist online page to book your 1-on-1 video session with a physical therapist.